MJRidder/QuizPrep/README.md

 In the long term, a quiz community could be created.
 Which would get the users coming back on a regular basis.
 To either play new quizzes or be a part of the quiz creator group.
 Creating/Suggesting quizzes that get the most users.

 # Mobile users
+Quizprep was created with a 'mobile first' mindset, before reviewing the websites funcitionality for tablets/desktops.
+Expecting the main userbase to arrive on the page through their mobile devices.
+The layout therefor is simple but efficient and pages were created mostly with the 'Samsung Galaxy S20 Ultra' as the main device.
+From there it has been adapted for larger screens and tested through a Macbook with a 16 inch screen.

+Reasoning is two fold:
+A - Mobile as a device is used in a much higher frequency then tablets or desktops/laptops B - Quizprep aimes for quick and often 'on the go' users.
+Expected therefor is as well that specifically the Quizprep userbase would mostly visit through their mobile device

+[screenshots]

 # Wireframes
+For my wireframes I used the Balsamiq app.
+First writing out the concept of Quizprep (what is it and what could it be in the future?).
+After which I wrote out the steps that needed to be taken to successfully create the website, followed by several page designs for the homepage and the quizpages (trying to find specifically the best/fun usage on a mobile device).
+As research shows that 85% (or some say more) of people is right handed, the current design was chosen to tailor to the masses (e.g. the 'Next' button is on the right of the page).

+[screenshot]

+When the base was set, I wrote out which steps the quizzes would need to take in Javascript (before attempting to code).
+Trying to find the logic behind the tool and what it would need to do/track, before even showing the first question.

+[screenshot]

+There are evidently a few differences between my original wireframe and the end result (e.g. having a slider present on the screen, showcasing the users overall score).
+This in favour of my current Javascript knowledge.
+However this does allow for future adaptations to include some of these features

+[screenshot]

 # Features

+## NAV bar
+The navigation bar is adaptable for smaller and larger screens.
+Making use of the "hamburger" menu for mobile and adding the homepage/contact links written out at the top of the page for larger devices.
+It still allows space for more menu options.
+Currently the different quizzes are also added for easy navigation while working on the site.
+However with the 'hidden class' added, they are only visible when desired, not for the users.

+[screenshot for mobile and larger screen]

+## Quizlist

+## 'Advertised' Quiz

+## Quiz suggestions

+## Contact and Feedback page

+## Visuals/Images adapted to the relevant quiz

+## (Re)Start button

+## Next button

+## Correct/Incorrect visualisation

+## Score tracking

+## Home button

+## Simple consistent layout

+## Footer with links to socials

 ## Future features

+###

 # Testing
 Testing of the various pages has been an ongoing process.
 Ensuring that mobile comes first has the benefit that overall the pages are tailored for it and will indeed look most streamlined on mobile.
 It has however ensured that in some cases the page look different on larger screens.